 - Download and complete the following documents:

-- To request a biostatistics study design consultation for your application, applicants must contact Children's Center for Biomedical Statistics at least six weeks in advance of the application deadline.
+- After meeting with Karen Thomas, request a biostatistics study design consultation for your application, applicants must contact Children's Center for Biomedical Statistics at least six weeks in advance of the application deadline.
 Indicate that it is a nursing project in your request.

 - Email completed application materials as one single PDF or Word document to the Nursing Research Grant Program by the application due date.